fyne-io/docs.fyne.io/content/docs/explore/widgets.md

 ### AppTabs

 [AppTabs](/container/apptabs) widget allows switching visible content from a list of TabItems.
-Each item is represented by a button at the top of the widget.
+Each item is represented by a tab at the top of the widget.
+Other edges can be specified by setting the `TabLocation` field.

 {{% widget name="apptabs" %}}